samcole8/mootd/README.md

 docker build -t mootd .
 ```

+### Run the container

-To build and run the container, use:
+To run the container, use the following command.

 ```bash
 docker run --name mootd -p 80:80 -d mootd